jiangyigithub/my_offer/interview/10english.md

 are outside of my job description to help the business continually succeed.

 ---

-Thank you for considering me for this software engineering position in the autonomous driving industry.
-I want to emphasize my software skills and industry experience that make me a strong fit for this role.

 SKILLS AND QUALITIES:
 Thank you for giving me the opportunity to be interviewed for this position today.
 Over the years, I have gained numerous skills and